blade-lang/blade-docs/docs/tutorial/hello.markdown

 If you've had any experience at all with programming, then you'll be familiar with an interactive shell.
-Incase you don't know, an interactive shell is an application that when run, prompts for commands, does something based on them (execution) and either asks for another command, prints a result or both.
+Incase you don't know, an interactive shell is an application that when run, prompts for commands, does something based on them (execution) and either prints a result, asks for another command or both in that order.

 Blade comes withn an interactive shell also knwon as the REPL mode (Read-Evaluate-Print-Loop).
 This mode allows you to quickly execute or test out ideas without writing a complete program (Er... depends